 Prednisolone (Into the eye)

-Treats eye swelling, itching, and discomfort caused by allergies.
-Belongs to a class of drugs called corticosteroids.
+Treats eye swelling, itching, and discomfort caused by allergies, injury, or other problems.

 Econopred Plus, Omnipred, Pred Forte, Pred Mild, PrednisolThere may be other brand names for this medicine.